ole/Ampere/README.md

 The `defaultUnitMapping` method defines the units for the three types that should be used for computations.
 By returning `(.watts, .seconds, .joules)`, we say that _1 W × 1 s = 1 J_.
 These must be consistent so that the resulting equation is valid.
 We could just as well have returned `(.kilowatts, .hours, .kilowattHours)`, but something like `(.watts, .hours, .joules)` would produce wrong results.

 Note that Ampere expresses all relations as _products_, i.e. multiplications.
 If you want to express a ratio, such as _speed = length / time_, you first have to rearrange the equation into a multiplication, i.e. _length = speed × time_.
 This is why this particular relation is defined on `UnitLength` and not `UnitSpeed`.
+A separate protocol for ratios of units should not be necessary because every ratio can be transformed into an equivalent product equation.

 For units that are the _square_ of another units, i.e. where both factors of the product are the same type, use the `UnitSquare` protocol.
 An existing example of this is `UnitArea`, which is `UnitLength * UnitLength`.

 ## Limitations

 Currently some relations cannot be expressed due to conflicts with other definitions.
 As an example, consider the relation _pressure = force / area_.
-In Ampere, we would express this in terms of _force = pressure × area_ because all relations are expressed as multiplications — this is what the `UnitProduct` protocol does.
-A separate protocol for ratios of units should not be necessary because every ratio can be transformed into an equivalent product equation.
+In Ampere, we would express this in terms of _force = pressure × area_ because all relations are expressed as multiplications (see above).

 However, _force = pressure × area_ conflicts with the existing _force = mass × acceleration_ — `UnitForce` can only conform once to `UnitProduct` so we cannot express both of these.
 It could be that the only solution is to introduce a separate `UnitRatio` protocol after all, but that’s not implemented yet.